-TL;DR: balenaEngine is a new container engine based on the Moby Project, with an emphasis on embedded and IoT use cases, and fully compatible with Docker containers.
+TL;DR: balenaEngine is a new container engine based on Moby Project technology from Docker, with an emphasis on embedded and IoT use cases, and fully compatible with Docker containers.
 Compared to the standard Docker container engine, it supports container deltas for 10-70x more efficient bandwidth usage, has 3.5x smaller binaries, uses RAM and storage more conservatively, and focuses on atomicity and durability of container pulling.
 You can download it here.

 Since 2013, when we first ported Docker to ARMv6 and the Raspberry Pi, the balena team has been working in and around the Docker codebase.
 We have ported it to many more architectures, built balenaOS intended to assist Docker operation on embedded devices, and released our popular Docker base image series for embedded use cases.